 The issue comes with embedded Truetype fonts because they will always list them as MAC encoded in the PDF file (which is what the specification says they should be) when they are actually WIN encoded.
 Using the wrong look-up table does not matter for most values (as the results are identical) but it does break certain letters.

 So what you need to do is to figure out if the font is actually WIN or MAC encoded yourself and ignore the setting in the PDF file.
 There is (of course) no documented way to do and several values can appear as different values in either…

-What we did was to develop some heuristics to work it out which we continually test against known files and tweak as needed looking at the actually font values present, seeing whether WIN or MAC encoding gives a ‘better fit’ and checking certain key values.
-It also needs to factor in the fact that the font maybe subsetted so only a selection of values will be present.
+What we did was to develop some heuristics to work it out which we continually test against known files and tweak as needed looking at the actual font values present, seeing whether WIN or MAC encoding gives a ‘better fit’ and checking certain key values.
+It also needs to factor in the fact that the font may be subsetted so only a selection of values will be present.

 So if you get some odd characters working with PDF files containing Truetype fonts, this may well be the reason.
 And if you come across a file displayed in our PDF viewer which has some odd characters, please do send us the file so we can continue to improve our code.

 This post is part of our “Understanding the PDF File Format” series.
 In each article, we discuss a PDF feature, bug, gotcha or tip.
 If you wish to learn more about PDF, we have 13 years’ worth of PDF knowledge and tips, so click here to visit our series index!

 Are you a Developer working with PDF files?

 Our developers guide contains a large number of technical posts to help you understand the PDF file Format.